Governor's Mansion State Historic Park: Casa de los Gobernadores

+Casa de los Gobernadores was built in 1974–75, in the Sacramento suburb of Carmichael, to serve as the new official residence of the governor.
 Reagan never resided in this new governor's mansion as it was completed after his term ended.
 Jerry Brown, who succeeded Reagan, refused to live in the mansion.
-In 1982, the erstwhile governor's mansion was sold by the state.
-It is now a private residence with no connection to the California state government.
+In 1982, it was sold by the state and is now a private residence.